cerebris/jsonapi-resources/README.md

 end
 ```

-The options hash is not used by the ResourceController, but may be used if you override the controller methods.
+The options hash is not used by the `ResourceController`, but may be used if you override the controller methods.

 #### Key

-The primary key of the resource defaults to ```id```, but this can be changed using the ```key``` method.
+The primary key of the resource defaults to `id`, which can be changed using the `key` method.

 ```
 class CurrencyResource < JSON::API::Resource